 7-time Pro-Bowler first punter voted into Canton’s Pro Football Hall of Fame

-NEW YORK — Ray Guy, a trailblazing punter who defined the position, was elected to the Pro Football Hall of Fame on Saturday.
+NEW YORK — Ray Guy, a trailblazing punter who defined the position, has been elected to the Pro Football Hall of Fame.

 The 64-year-old Guy made it in on his eighth attempt at being voted into the shrine in Canton, Ohio, becoming the first punter to make it into the Hall of Fame.

 Guy was a senior nominee along with Claude Humphrey, a ferocious defensive end for the Atlanta Falcons in the 1960s.

 It has been a long wait for Guy and the culiminating crown of achievement for the man most consider the best punter in NFL history.

 ブリヂストン NEXTRY ネクストリー 在庫限り 195/60R16MANARAY EuroSpeed V25 16 X 6 +43 5穴 100

 He dominated the position, was a three-time Super Bowl winner, a collegiate All-American, a seven-time Pro Bowl selection and was named to the NFL’s 75th Anniversary All-Time Team and the NFL All-Century Team.
 The award given to college football’s best punter is named after him — the Ray Guy Award.

 Guy’s exclusion from the Hall of Fame was always a mystery and disappointment to him.
 He was a finalist seven times previously.